Frequently Asked Questions

 Do you use distributors in other countries ?

 We have a range of distributors in a number of territories - these distributors have been carefully selected and in many cases, trained on-site at DD Scientific so as to be able to provide world class technical and commercial support, as they would receive if DD Scientific dealt with them directly.
-You can find a full list of distributors in the relevant section on our website.

 How often should a sensor be calibrated ?